MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ### Testing the loop

-If everything has been set up correctly, you can now place a wool block on location `0, 4, 0` and you will receive an emerald in your player inventory.
+If everything has been set up correctly, you can now place a wool block on location `0, 4, 0` and you will receive a single emerald in your player inventory.

 <insert gif of action>